ka8725/ka8725.github.com/_posts/2014-01-30-change-data-in-migrations-like-a-boss.md

 ---

-Changing data on change database schema in production is a common problem for Rails developers.
-Assume that you have a Rails project.
-Some day you decided to change the database schema and want to add some new column.
-Then you have to go through all your models and change actual data according this new schema.
-Currently there are solutions to overcome this.
-But all of them have their disadvantages.
-You will see in this chapter them.
-This post tells about these disadvantages and how to get rid of the issue with the `migration_data` gem.
+Changing data in production is a common problem for Rails developers.
+Assume you have a Rails project.
+One day you decide to change the database schema and want to add some new column.
+Then you have to go through all existing records and change data to be actual according to this new schema.
+There are solutions to overcome this.
+But they have disadvantages.
+You will see them in this article.
+And finally, figure out how to avoid the issues with `migration_data` gem.

 ## Solutions with disadvantages

-There are many solutions to avoid the issue.
-This is a list of them:
+There are many approaches to deal with data migrations in Rails application:

-* Writing code in migrations without caution
+* Use model classes in migrations carelessly
-* Duplicate classes in migrations
+* Redefine models in migrations
-* Writing raw SQL in migrations
+* Write raw SQL in migrations
-* Using seeds
+* Use seeds
 * Other methods

-Now let's look at all of them one by one and see what are problems have these solutions.
+Now let's look at all of them one by one and see what problems these solutions have.

-### Writing code in migrations without caution
+### Use model classes in migrations carelessly

-Say we are going to add a column to a `User` model and then update all users in our database.
+Let's say, we are going to add a column to `User` model and then update all users in our database.
 So the migration may look like this:

 {% highlight ruby %}
 class AddStatusToUser < ActiveRecord::Migration